samchillcott/sam_react_coaching_questions/README.md

 # Coaching Question Generator

 - Web app to generate coaching questions at random.
+- Set as challenge by mentor - original spec below.
 - Not built using a follow along tutorial.

 ## Tech Used